MatheusSchaly/AirG-Matheus-Schaly/questions/answers.md

 **Answer:**

-The tests can be found at **questions/question_2/tests/tests.py**.
-I can run the tests one by one like I do in **questions/question_2/src/main.py**, or I could use a test runner like **unittest** to run all the test functions automatically.
+The tests can be found at [questions/question_2/tests/tests.py](https://github.com/MatheusSchaly/AirG-Matheus-Schaly/blob/main/questions/question_2/tests/tests.py).
+I can run the tests one by one like I do in [questions/question_2/src/main.py](https://github.com/MatheusSchaly/AirG-Matheus-Schaly/blob/main/questions/question_2/src/main.py), or I could use a unit testing framework like [unittest](https://docs.python.org/3/library/unittest.html) to run all the test functions automatically.
 Additionally, I could include test cases to check the following:

 1. Verify that the script can handle large number of rows.
 2. Verify that the script can handle edge cases and handle them gracefully.